 - Australian Disability Enterprise on the Department of Social Services website

 - New Business Assistance with NEIS on the Department of Jobs and Small Business website.

 When you're self employed

 You may still meet the work test if you're self employed.

-You can include your hours of work, even if the business doesn't generate any income, provided you're undertaking the work for financial reward or gain.
+You can include your hours of work, even if the business doesn't generate any income.
+This is provided you're undertaking the work for financial reward or gain.

 - providing goods and services for hire or reward

-- carrying on a business, including as a partnership or enterprise, or
+- carrying on a business, including as a partnership or enterprise

 - working for a trust operating as a business.